 If you really are finding it difficult to live together, then it’s likely that you will want to swap rooms with someone in a different flat.
-Have a chat with the accommodation provider, and advertise your room through the forums on MySuffolk.
+Have a chat with the accommodation provider.

 I’ve changed my mind about the flat I wanted to move into.
 What do I do?

 If you were set to move into Athena Hall, but have changed your mind, then you need to let them know as soon as possible.
-Athena Hall operate a 72 hour ‘cooling off’ period.
-This means you can cancel your booking up to 72 hours until the 31st July, after this date the cooling off period is reduced to 24 hours.
+Athena Hall operates a 72 hour ‘cooling off' period.
+This means you can cancel your booking up to 72 hours until the 31st July, after this date the cooling-off period is reduced to 24 hours.
 To cancel, you need to write to the Accommodation manager.

 Beyond this period, you’ll need to advertise your room so that another student can take up your contract.